devindazzle/SceneKitFrogger/0-For-Instructor/2-Demo.markdown

 The 3D models you will be using in this tutorial are placed in the folder **Models** in the **assets.scnassets** folder.

 The models were made using MagicaVoxel and Blender.
-These applications are both free and open souce.
+These applications are both free and open source.
 You will find links to these applications at the bottom of this file in case you want to make your own models later.

 At the top of **GameScene.swift**, add to bottom of the list of properties: